 South Park Hill

-The crown jewel of Park Hill — stately Tudor Revivals, Colonial Revivals, and Denver Squares on wide, tree-lined streets between Colfax and 23rd avenues, directly east of City Park.
+The crown jewel of Park Hill, stately Tudor Revivals, Colonial Revivals, and Denver Squares on wide, tree-lined streets between Colfax and 23rd avenues, directly east of City Park.
 Homes are typically 1,800 to 3,500 square feet on generous lots with detached garages, original hardwood floors, and covered front porches.
 This is Park Hill's most expensive zone, driven by proximity to City Park's 330 acres (Denver Zoo, Museum of Nature & Science, Ferril Lake), walkability to 23rd Avenue's restaurant row, and the architectural character of the 1920s–40s housing stock.
-Morning joggers circle the park lakes, families walk to the zoo, and the neighborhood retains a quiet, established feel despite being minutes from downtown.
+Morning joggers circle the park lakes, residents walk to the zoo, and the neighborhood retains a quiet, established feel despite being minutes from downtown.

-- walkable to 23rd Avenue restaurants and shops
+- 23rd Avenue restaurant and retail corridor

 Nearby Schools